 Animals pick up on sensory information that we humans do not.
 Likewise, some people are more sensitive in ways than others.
 In essence, this is what supernatural powers are: an enhanced sensitivity and an expanded level of awareness.
-Furthermore, we all have the capacity to expand our level of awareness and therefore consciousness.
+Furthermore, we all have the capacity to expand our level of awareness and, therefore, our consciousness.

 The video features a leopard named Spirit and the animal intuitive Anna Breytenbach.
 Spirit lives at the Jukani Wildlife Sanctuary in Plettenberg Bay, South Africa, which was founded by Jurg and Karen Olsen.

-On a symbolic level, land represents the conscious mind and the material world while water represents the journey into the subconscious and the supernatural world.
-Thus, animals, such as frogs, turtles, crocodiles, and otters, who move in and out of these two mediums symbolize transformation.
+On a symbolic level, land represents the conscious mind and the material world while water represents the journey into our subconscious and the supernatural world.
+Thus, animals such as frogs, turtles, crocodiles, and otters who move in and out of these two mediums symbolize transformation.
 Furthermore, flowers like the lotus flower and the lily also symbolize transformation, as they sprout in the mud, grow through the water, and blossom above the water’s surface.

 As a symbol of transformation, the jaguar spirit animal is a reminder that you have the ability to transform your life in both simple and extraordinary ways.
 What is special about the jaguar is that they weren’t born swimmers like the alligator or frog.
 The jaguar had to learn to swim.
 So, these magnificent cats are a powerful reminder that even if you feel that you don’t have certain natural abilities or gifts that others do, with the power of your will, you can transform an area of your life and achieve your dreams.